thottiamrp/modernweb-2019dec9/Labs/Ch03B-CSS/5backgrounds/README.md

 1. Add a CSS gradient to the h2 tags of the articles

+1. Add a background color to the page.

 ## Bonus

 1. Add an image for the links.